 Software piracy is a serious matter.
-Besides violating the law and the intellectual rights of software authors, counterfeit software can seriously damage your PC and compromise its security.
+By purchasing counterfeit software, not only are you violating the law and the intellectual rights of software authors, you are also putting your PC at risk of damage and security threats.

-Counterfeit software is usually sold on bogus websites or through classified ads.
-The counterfeit may be a good copy of the original, but it's more likely to be defective--and even dangerous.
+Counterfeit software is most often sold on bogus websites or through classified ads.
+Although it is possible that a counterfeit product is a good copy of the original software, it is more than likely to be defective and possibly even dangerous.

-- Counterfeit software can contain spyware that loads onto your computer and reports personal information without your knowledge--like credit card and bank account numbers, passwords, and address books.
-Stolen information can be exploited immediately by identity thieves.
+Counterfeit software can contain spyware which loads onto your computer and reports personal information without your knowledge.
+This data includes credit card and bank account numbers, passwords and address books, all of which can be immediately exploited by identity thieves.

-- A seller proposing to violate the law might not stop at pirated software.
-Any credit card data or personal information you provide could be exploited by identity thieves.
+A seller proposing to violate the law might not stop at pirated software.
+Any credit card data or personal information you share with them could subsequently be exploited by identity thieves.

-To avoid falling victim to software pirates, follow these simple tips:
+To avoid falling victim to software pirates, we advise you to follow these simple tips:

-- If your software arrives in a white sleeve or envelope, it's probably fake.
-Legitimate software comes in plastic-covered packages, with printed directions and registration cards.
+If your software arrives in a white sleeve or envelope, it is likely to be counterfeit.
+Legitimate software is sold in plastic-covered packages with printed directions and registration cards.

 If you think that you may have purchased counterfeit software, it is important that you contact the software maker's legitimate manufacturer and attempt to obtain a refund from the seller.

 In short, counterfeit software is harmful for all involved and can be very costly for those who use it.
 We therefore advise you to be wary when buying software online and report any you suspect may be counterfeit.